-Installing a plugin is the first step every beginners needs to know after installing WordPress.
+Installing a plugin is the first step every beginner needs to know after installing WordPress.

 It’s quite not easy to find the best and suitable plugin that fits your requirement among thousands of those plugins available in WordPress.org.
 There are lots of free and paid plugins that might be worth installing and using in your website or blogs.

-Now let’s take a look at how you can install WordPress plugin on your website.
+Now let’s take a look at how you can install a WordPress plugin on your website.

 How to Install a WordPress Plugin

 Below are three methods to install a WordPress plugin.
 We’ve created a list of those methods to navigate to your required installation methods.
 Click on any of the points below to scroll down to it fast.

 How to Install a Plugin using WordPress Plugin Search

 WordPress plugin search is one of the easiest WordPress Plugin installation method.
 The only disadvantage of this option is that a plugin must be in the WordPress plugin directory.
 And an advantage is that they are free to use.

 Log in to your WordPress website admin dashboard and visit the Plugins >> Add New page.

 You will see a page like the above screenshot.
 Type the plugin name or the functionality you are looking to install.
 While you type in the search field, it will automatically generate you a bunch of results like in the example below: